MLB Parlay Bets

-Parlay betting in baseball is quite the different animal compared to other sports.
-Similar to hockey, baseball doesn’t use traditional point spread wagering.
-The closest thing to point spread wagering are runlines, but these also have attached moneyline odds.
+Parlay betting in baseball is different from other sports because they don’t use traditional point spread wagering.
+The closest thing to point spread wagering is runlines, but these also have attached moneyline odds.

 For instance, a two-team parlay in football typically pays +260 on most offshore betting sites.
 A three-team parlay pays a fixed price of +600.
 On theses bets, the sportsbook’s edge is built into the payout.

-For instance, on a three-team parlay, the true odds are +700, making these almost always a -EV, except when you find inefficient pricing on the point spread or totals.
-It can make a bit more of sense then, but it’s still usually worth more betting each game individually, as a straight bet.
+On a three-team MLB parlay, the true odds are +700, making these almost always a -EV, except when you find inefficient pricing on the point spread or totals.
+It can make a bit more sense then, but it’s still usually worth more betting each game individually, as a straight bet.

-Let’s take a look at example of typical baseball market where we want to bet a two-team parlay:
+Let’s take a look at an example of a typical baseball market where we want to bet a two-team parlay:

 - Tampa Bay Rays (+180) at Toronto Blue Jays (-200)

 - Cincinnati Reds (+150) at Pittsburgh Pirates (-160)

 We have two games here, one American League contest and one from the National League.
 The Blue Jays are a significant favorite over the Rays at -200, while Pittsburgh is a moderate favorite over the Cincinnati.

 Let’s calculate a parlay $100 two-team parlay on the Reds (+150) and the Jays (-200).